zmtCode/MCMOPSO/README.md

 ### Data description

-There are a total of three files of data are: ExogenousSubstance.xlsx、EndogenousSubstance.xlsx以及DrugEffectIndex(1).xlsx。
+There are a total of three files of data are: ExogenousSubstance.xlsx、EndogenousSubstance.xlsx and DrugEffectIndex.xlsx。

 ExogenousSubstance.xlsx：Exogenous substances in ginseng injections, where the horizontal items are characteristics and the vertical items are samples.

 EndogenousSubstance.xlsx：Endogenous substances in ginseng injections, where the horizontal items are characteristics and the vertical items are samples.

-DrugEffectIndex(1).xlsx：Pharmacodynamic indicators, where the horizontal term is the pharmacodynamic indicator and the vertical term is the sample.
+DrugEffectIndex.xlsx：Pharmacodynamic indicators, where the horizontal term is the pharmacodynamic indicator and the vertical term is the sample.

 ## 2. Parameter adjustment